unsaved/gradle-javaPropFile-plugin/README.txt

     DEFINITIONS
         BehaviorRefPrefixing:
-            Prefixing a referenced property name with ! - or . to specify behavior if the specified property is not set (this overrides the 'unsatisfiedRefBehavior' setting of the propFileLoader.
+            Prefixing a referenced property name with ! - or . to specify behavior if the specified property is not set (this overrides the 'unsatisfiedRefBehavior' setting of the propFileLoader).
+            Allows single-reference-specific behaviors in the same properties or text files.
+Some ${references} may require the property to be set, others may leave the text of unsatisfied references unchanged, and other occurrences may replace the unsatisfied reference with nothing (empty string).
         DotDeref
             Behavior where specifications like alpha.beta.gamma means
             property-gamma-of-property-beta-of-property-alpha, instead of